Deliciously fragrant baked apple slices are one of my favorite afternoon snacks. I like to serve them with creamy Greek yogurt.

-I like to use Fuji apples.
+I like to use Fuji apples for cooking.
 They are sweet, so they don’t require an added sweetener.
 And they withstand baking well.
 Honeycrisp is another good variety.
-I find that Granny Smith apples are a bit too tart for a recipe that has no added sugar.
+While I do enjoy them raw, I find that Granny Smith apples are a bit too tart for a cooked apple recipe that has no added sugar.

 It’s so easy.
 I included the detailed instructions below on the recipe card.
 But here’s what you need to do:

-- Next, I sprinkle the slices with cinnamon and arrange them on a parchment-lined baking sheet.
+2. Next, sprinkle the slices with cinnamon and arrange them on a parchment-lined baking sheet.
 I don’t add any sugar!

-- The final step is to bake the apple slices until tender, about 10 minutes on each side at 400°F.
+3. The final step is to bake them until tender, about 10 minutes on each side at 400°F.

 Should I add brown sugar?